Marcelle-Samir/mp3_player_YOCTO/README.md

 > source pokey/oe-init-build-env [output directory name let's name it rpi-build]

-- now you need to add this layers to your YOCTO/rpi-build/bblayers.conf file, it will look like:
+- now you need to add this layers manually to your YOCTO/rpi-build/bblayers.conf file, it will look like:

 **NOTE:** remember to check the extra layers dependencies \
 (like meta-raspberrypi dependencies, you will find them in its README: "meta-oe, meta-multimedia, meta-networking, meta-python")